Attention Heads of Large Language Models: A Survey: Background

+\paragraph{Activation Patching} Activation patching is aimed to analyze the impact of the modifications on the model's final decisions.
+It involves substituting activation values in specific layers of a model with alternatives—such as activations from different inputs, baseline values, or perturbed versions.
+Specifically, three types of effects are considered: direct effect, indirect effect, and total effect, as illustrated in Figure~\ref{fig:ThreeEffect}.

+\paragraph{Ablation study} Ablation study and activation patching are conceptually related but differ in their methods of operation.
+Instead of replacing activations, it involves removing specific components of the LLM to observe how the output is affected.\citep{ActivationPatching_24_arXiv_Google} The key distinction between the two methods lies in their mechanism: activation patching modifies activations to simulate the logical replacement of a component, whereas ablation study physically removes the component entirely.

-\item \textbf{Logit lens}.
-When calculating effects like those shown in Figure~\ref{fig:ThreeEffect}, logit lens can quantify this effect.
-Specifically, it uses uembedding layer to map an intermediate representation vector to the logits values of the vocabulary, allowing for the comparison of logits differences or other metrics.
-More details are in \href{https://colab.research.google.com/drive/1MjdfK2srcerLrAJDRaJQKO0sUiZ-hQtA}{the Colab notebook}. \end{itemize}
+\paragraph{Logit lens} When calculating effects like those shown in Figure~\ref{fig:ThreeEffect}, logit lens can quantify this effect.
+It is often used in conjunction with activation patching or ablation studies.
+Specifically, it uses the unembedding layer to map an intermediate representation vector to the logits values of the vocabulary, allowing for the comparison of logits differences or other metrics.
+More details are in \href{https://colab.research.google.com/drive/1MjdfK2srcerLrAJDRaJQKO0sUiZ-hQtA}{the Colab notebook}.

-\subsection{Existing Related Surveys}
+\subsection{Existing related surveys}

-To the best of our knowledge, there is no survey focused on the mechanisms of LLMs' attention heads.
+To the best of our knowledge, there is \textbf{no survey} focused on the mechanisms of LLMs' attention heads.
 Specifically, \citet{SurveyDNNInner_23_SaTML_MIT} mainly discussed non-Transformer architectures, with little focus on attention heads.
 The surveys by \citet{SurveyMdedical_22_IEEE_Portugal, SurveyNeurAttn_21_arXiv_Brazil, SurveyAttentionModel_21_Linkedin, SurveydDLAttn_22_arixv_Netherland} cover older content, primarily focusing on the various attention computation methods that emerged during the early development of the Transformer.
 However, current LLMs still use the original scaled-dot product attention, indicating that many of the derived attention forms have become outdated.
 Although \citet{SurveyLLMInterp_24_arXiv} focused on the internal structure of LLMs, they only summarized experimental methodologies and overlooked research findings related to operational mechanisms.